viewflex/ligero/README.md

 ## Controllers and Contexts

-The controller or Context is typically where concrete classes are specified as components of a Publisher, corresponding to the Config, Request, and Repository interfaces.
+A Controller or Context is typically where concrete classes are specified as components of a Publisher, corresponding to the Config, Request, and Repository interfaces.

-The `BasePublisherController` and `BaseContext` classes use the `HasPublisher` trait, which provides `createPublisher()` and `createPublisherWithDefaults()`.
+The `BasePublisherController` and `BaseContext` classes use the `HasPublisher` trait, which provides methods to create new publishers.
+The `BasePublisherController` action methods are broken out into the `HasPublisherUI` trait, to allow them to be used in custom Controller classes.

 The `ItemsController` class in this package (for demo and testing) provides an example of extending the base UI controller, and using it's Publisher instance.

 See the [Advanced Usage](#advanced-usage) section below to learn about creating a Publisher instance within a Context, for greater encapsulation and flexibility (see the `ItemsContext` class).

-The `BasePublisherController` class provides these methods - corresponding to the standard resourceful controller methods in Laravel:
+The `BasePublisherController` class provides these methods (via the `HasPublisherUI` trait) - corresponding to the standard resourceful controller methods in Laravel:

 ```php
 index()